 How those materials are sourced, where they come from and how they are processed has an impact on communities and the environment.
 That is why we are getting behind key international initiatives to promote sustainable raw materials and fibres.

 Cotton is our single most important raw material – but it is also a resource-hungry crop.
-As a result, Inditex is committed to moving towards more sustainable cotton production, such as organic, recycled and ‘Better’ cotton, and working with international initiatives to promote the sustainability of the cotton industry:
+As a result, Inditex is committed to moving towards more sustainable cotton production, such as organic, recycled and ‘Better’ cotton, and working with international initiatives to promote the sustainability of the cotton industry.
+100% of our cotton will be sustainable (organic, BCI and recycled) in 2025.

 - Recycled cotton uses around 80% less water than the conventional crop and has a much smaller environmental footprint.
 It can also be successfully combined with other fibres.